 The Internal Revenue Code of 1986, as amended ("Code") imposes certain requirements that must be met on the date of issuance of the Bonds and on a continuing basis subsequent to the issuance of the Bonds in order for the interest on the Bonds to be excluded from gross income for federal income tax purposes under Section 103 of the Code.
 Failure of the County to comply with such requirements of the Code may cause interest on the Bonds to lose the exclusion from gross income for federal income tax purposes, retroactive to the date of issuance of the Bonds.
 The County will make certain representations in its Tax Certificate, which will be executed on the date of issuance of the Bonds, as to various tax requirements.
-The County will covenant to comply with the provisions of the Code applicable to the Bonds to lose the exclusion from gross income under Section 103 of the Code.
-McCarter & English, LLP, Bond Counsel to the County, will rely upon the representations made in the Tax Certificate and will assume continuing compliance by the County with the above covenants in rendering its federal income tax purposes and with respect to the exclusion of interest on the Bonds from gross income for federal income tax purposes of alternative minimum tax.
+The County will covenant to comply with the provisions of the Code applicable to the Bonds and will covenant not to take any action or to fail to take any action that would cause the interest on the Bonds to lose the exclusion from gross income under Section 103 of the Code or cause interest on the Bonds to be an item of tax preference under Section 57 of the Code.
+McCarter & English, LLP, Bond Counsel to the County, will rely upon the representations made in the Tax Certificate and will assume continuing compliance by the County with the above covenants in rendering its federal income tax opinions with respect to the exclusion of interest on the Bonds from gross income for federal income tax purposes and with respect to the treatment of interest on the Bonds for the purposes of alternative minimum tax.

 Assuming the County observes its covenants with respect to compliance with the Code, McCarter & English, LLP, Bond Counsel to the County, is of the opinion that, under existing law, interest on the Bonds is excluded from the gross income of the owners of the Bonds for federal income tax purposes pursuant to Section 103 of the Code, and interest on the Bonds is not an item of tax preference under Section 57 of the Code for purposes of computing alternative minimum tax imposed on individuals.
-However, interest on the Bonds may be taken into account in determining "adjusted financial statement income" for purposes of computing the alternative minimum tax imposed on certain "applicable corporations" for tax years beginning after December 31, 2022.
+However, interest on the Bonds may be taken into account in determining "adjusted financial statement income" for purposes of computing the alternative minimum tax imposed on certain "applicable corporations."